 - Meeting with the employee regularly to check in and see how they’re doing and if they have any questions

-- Giving the employee specific tasks to complete in order to help them feel productive and like they’re making a difference
+- Giving the employee specific tasks to complete to help them feel productive and like they’re making a difference

-If an employee is starting a new job, they need to be properly equipped with the tools and resources they need to do their job.
-This may include a computer, software, office supplies, or anything else they may need to do their job.
+If an employee is starting a new job, they need to be adequately equipped with the tools and resources they need to do their job.
+This may include a computer, software, office supplies, or anything else they need to do their job.

 If the employee doesn’t have the necessary tools, they may become frustrated and unproductive.
 The buddy system is a great way to ensure the employee has everything they need and to help them get started on their first day.